haasn/libplacebo/README.md

 - **shaderc**: `libshaderc`
 - **vulkan**: `libvulkan`, `python3-mako`

+#### Vulkan support

+Because the vulkan backend requires on code generation at compile time, `python3-mako` is a hard dependency of the build system.
+In addition to this, the path to the Vulkan registry (`vk.xml`) must be locatable, ideally by explicitly providing it via the `-Dvulkan-registry=/path/to/vk.xml` option, unless it can be found in one of the built-in hard-coded locations.

 ### Configuring

 To get a list of configuration options supported by libplacebo, after running